Drazzing/mssqlobjectstogit/README.md

 # Change Tracking of MS SQL Objects

-The following scripts will help automate and track changes within your MS SQL Instances accross developement teams.
+The following scripts will help automate and track changes within your MS SQL Instances across development teams.
 It will give you a version history over time of what happen to each object.

 It can be a nice starting point in getting your classic development teams using automated DevOpps practices.

-The solution will answer the following two questions over time without buying expensive thirdparty tools:
+The solution will answer the following two questions over time without buying expensive third-party tools:

 - Changes to MS SQL Objects over time
 - Report that shows who Added / Deleted / Changed objects over time